rooftopcellist/tower-export/import-export.md

 This feature allows AWX users to export resources from a running tower node, and import them into another tower node.
-This tool is especially useful for users who want to upgrade from an old version of AWX when the upgrade path is not seamless as a result of database changes, etc.
+This tool is especially useful for users who want to upgrade from an old version of AWX when the upgrade path is not seamless as a result of database migrations, dependency changes, etc.

 This allows you to export your job templates and other objects (not including credential secrets) to a JSON file, which you can then re-import to a freshly installed AWX version of your choosing.

-Currently, this tool does not support export/import of the following:
+This tool does __not__ support export/import of the following:
 * Logs/history
 * Credential passwords
 * LDAP/AWX config